-The Innovative Pathways Evening Program provides educational services through Evening School for:
+The Innovative Pathways Evening Program provides educational services for current high school students through Evening School for:

 - Students seeking to recover credit for missed/failed courses. - Students interested in taking additional classes to advance their studies. - Students who are on long-term suspension or who have been expelled from school but are under 18 years of age.